 * Present day Paugeesukq.

-6 thoughts on “Critical Thinking, History and Dissent”
+6 responses to “Critical Thinking, History and Dissent”

 I have a file called “My life as a subversive” in which my favorite clippings are some from New Jersey and Texas.
 Some parent groups were upset that in one of my books I had a quotation by W.E.B.DuBois–a communist.
 The Dallas Daily News reported conniptions among some parent groups.
 This is, until the John Birch Society discovered that I had also included quotations by Harry Elmer Barnes, a right-wing revisionist.
 The society lauded the book for including such comments which rarely see the light of day.I guess the answer is to be an equal-opportunity offender.